-Moreover, we expect to release a report in 2022 on our ESG activities that incorporates the guidelines of the Sustainability Accounting Standards Board (SASB) and our own ESG assessments and priorities.
+In 2022, we released a report on our ESG activities that incorporates the guidelines of the Sustainability Accounting Standards Board (SASB) and our own ESG assessments and priorities.
 Over time, we expect to expand our public disclosure in these areas.
 It is possible that stakeholders may not be satisfied with our ESG practices or the speed of their adoption.
 Actual or perceived shortcomings with respect to our ESG initiatives and reporting could negatively impact our business.
 We could also incur additional costs and require additional resources to monitor, report, and comply with various ESG practices.